PeterYves/worksample-1/1_create_heading.md

 # TABLE OF CONTENTS

    ## Introduction to rails

    + What is Rails
    + Difference between rails and other programming languages

    ## CHAPTER 3.
-RAILS
+RAILS APPLICATIONS AND EXAMPLES

    + Creating new rails application
    + Dealing with postgresql database